Searching for details:

 Following the launch of the Luna-Glob mission onboard a Soyuz-2-1b rocket from Baikonur Cosmodrome, the Fregat upper stage would use its own engine to reach an initial circular orbit around the Earth.
 Two additional firings of the Fregat upper stage would stretch the orbit into a long ellipse, rising its apogee (highest point) above the Earth surface.
 The Fregat upper stage would then separate and the Luna-Glob orbiter would fire its own engine to propel the spacecraft toward the Moon.
 The lander would then separate from the orbiter, followed by the jettisoning of the interface truss connecting two vehicles.
 On approaching the Moon, both orbiter and lander would use their own engines to brake into initial elliptical lunar orbits.
 Additional maneuvers would then place the orbiter into an operational circular orbit with an altitude of around 700 kilometers above the lunar surface.
 In the meantime, the lander would conduct several maneuvers into lunar orbit before committing to a powered descent and touchdown onto the lunar surface (440) near the North Pole.The lander was expected to function on the surface for at least one year, while the orbiter was to last for three years.
 (489)

-By November 2011, unofficial reports said that Luna-Glob had been switched from the Soyuz rocket to Zenit.
+By November 2011, unofficial reports said that Luna-Glob had been switched from a Soyuz rocket to Zenit.

 Speaking at a press-conference dedicated to the 40th anniversary of Lunokhod-1 landing in 2010, Aleksandr Bazilevsky, the Head of the Laboratory of Comparative Planetology at Geochemistry and Analytical Chemistry Institute, said that sites for landing of Luna-Resurs and Luna-Glob spacecraft had already been selected.